maykar/plex_assistant/README.md

 * `stop`
 * `jump forward`
 * `jump back`

+Be sure to add the name of the device to control commands if it is not the default device. `"stop downstairs tv"`.

 I've tried to take into account many different ways that commands could be phrased.
 If you find a phrase that isn't working and you feel should be implemented, please make an issue.